POSTPONED: Insights from Organizing an Indigenous-Led Event: UBC’s Intergenerational March to Commemorate Orange Shirt Day

 Danilo Caron is of mixed Italian and Ojibwe ancestry, with family ties to Castel Franco, Italy, and the Sagamok Anishnawbek First Nation in Ontario.
 He is one of the main organizers of UBC’s Intergenerational March to Commemorate Orange Shirt Day and serves as the Indigenous Student Engagement Coordinator for UBC Engineering while pursuing his PhD in civil engineering at UBC.
 Danilo holds an Indigenous and Black Engineering and Technology (IBET) Momentum Fellowship for his postgraduate research on incorporating Indigenous worldviews into engineering design and project delivery.

-Emma He, Co-op Student, studying Sociology and Political Science.
+Emma He, IDEAL Coordinator Co-op Student, studying Sociology and Political Science.

-Jenneil Lai, Co-op Student, studying Psychology & Interpersonal Development.
+Jenneil Lai, EDI & Indigeneity Co-op, studying Psychology & Interpersonal Development.

 About the Event Organizers